alpbeysir/ceng795-blog/hw5_blog.md

 ## Profiling

 I used CLion IDE's built-in GUI profiler to create some flame graphs.
+These show how much time is spent on which function during execution.

 bunny.xml (rendering time 70.45ms):
 ![image](https://github.com/user-attachments/assets/fe47c5ad-dac9-47e8-839d-460975b8a946)